How super works

 Every so often, you should check your payslips and your superannuation account transaction records to make sure you’re getting the contributions you’re legally entitled to.

-It’s also worthwhile paying attention to how your super fund is performing or whether it’s still the right fund for you.
+It’s also worthwhile paying attention to how your super fund is performing and whether it’s still the right fund for you.
 The ATO has a great Super Comparison Tool, opens in new window which can show you how your super fund compares to other funds when it comes to fees and net returns.

 Making voluntary contributions to grow your super

 One way to grow your super can be by making extra payments yourself.
 Even small amounts add up over time and may save you money that you pay in tax.
 Don’t forget that once you make contributions to you super, you won’t be able to access this money until you retire.
+Find out more about boosting your super to set yourself up for the future.

 Other life moments